 “A basic mattress company was a great vehicle for a basic leveraged buyout, as long as the economy and debt markets continued to perform,” said Colin Blaydon, director of the Center for Private Equity and Entrepreneurship at Dartmouth College’s Tuck School of Business in Hanover, New Hampshire.

 The top mattress makers had strong cash flows, high profit margins and steady growth, until the 2008 financial crisis exposed the hazards of leveraged buyouts such as KKR & Co.
-(KKR)’s $1.5 billion purchase of Sealy.
+(KKR:US)’s $1.5 billion purchase of Sealy.
 Ascendant now is an approach called equity growth, applied in deals such as TA Associates Inc.’s $376 million investment in Tempur-Pedic a decade ago, in which debt is kept lower and marketing expenditures high, according to Blaydon.

 “You can’t play the old LBO game anymore,” he said.
 “If firms want to attract investors, they need to be telling an equity-growth story.”